optomap icg image from California

 Defining Ultra-widefield (UWF™) Retinal Imaging

-Optos technology has been used in over 30,000 global locations in over 4,000 peer-reviewed papers, and 365+ disease states & pathologies.
+Optos technology has been installed in more than 30,000 locations globally and utilized in over 4,000 peer-reviewed papers, and 365+ disease states & pathologies.
 What differentiates widefield retinal imaging from ultra-widefield retinal imaging?
 In 2019, the International Widefield Study Group published their classification & guidelines on the definitions for widefield and UWF; they defined UWF as “images showing retinal anatomy anterior to the vortex vein ampullae in all four quadrants.”
 Optos technology represents the ONLY single capture retinal imaging that meets these criteria.

 Widefield v Ultra-widefield v Optos Ultra-widefield v Pan-retinal